rcif-informatics/xnat-docker-compose-cndarelay/README.md

 XNAT_WEBAPP_FOLDER | Indicates the name of the folder for the XNAT application.
 This affects the context path for accessing XNAT.
 The value `ROOT` indicates that XNAT is the root application and can be accessed at http://localhost (i.e. no path).
 Otherwise, you must add this value to the _end_ of the URL so, e.g. if you specify `xnat` for this variable, you'll access XNAT at http://localhost/xnat. | ROOT
-XNAT_ROOT | Indicates the location of the root XNAT folder on the XNAT container. | /data/xnat XNAT_HOME | Indicates the location of the XNAT user's home folder on the XNAT container. | /data/xnat/home XNAT_EMAIL | Specifies the primary administrator email address. | harmitage@miskatonic.edu XNAT_ACTIVEMQ_URL | Indicates the URL for an external ActiveMQ service to use for messaging.
+XNAT_ROOT | Indicates the location of the root XNAT folder on the XNAT container. | /data/xnat XNAT_HOME | Indicates the location of the XNAT user's home folder on the XNAT container. | /data/xnat/home XNAT_EMAIL | Specifies the primary administrator email address. | hodgem@wustl.edu XNAT_ACTIVEMQ_URL | Indicates the URL for an external ActiveMQ service to use for messaging.
 If not specified, XNAT uses its own internal queue. |
 XNAT_ACTIVEMQ_USERNAME | Indicates the username to use to authenticate with the configured ActiveMQ server.
 Has no effect if **XNAT_ACTIVEMQ_URL** isn't specified. |
 XNAT_ACTIVEMQ_PASSWORD | Indicates the password to use to authenticate with the configured ActiveMQ server.
 Has no effect if **XNAT_ACTIVEMQ_URL** isn't specified. |